The Simplest Sales Secret: Why “Eating Your Own Dog Food” Beats Every Sophisticated Strategy.

 For me interesting is to look at how music is created: the musician has some inspirations and tests it before live audience.
 His mind tells him what the listeners like and what not.

-This article is a short introduction into the many names for the same processus: shoveling new clients into the sales funnel of the enterprise and make everybody happy there.
+This article is a short introduction into the many names for the same processus: shoveling new clients into the sales funnel of the enterprise, increase sales and make everybody happy there – the customers with products or services they like and the seller with good earnings.

 At the end of the article I add my recipe for lead generation.
 It works.